RTW Health Services La Jolla

 Uninsured individuals as of March 22, 2002 the HRSA COVID-19 Uninsured Program stopped accepting claims for testing and treatment.
 Unfortunately, RTW can no longer offer no-cost testing for uninsured patients.
 The cost for RT-PCR tests is $99.

 I #GOTTESTED...Now what do I do?

-Results typically come back by midnight the following day except for patients who test on Saturday.
-These results will be released by midnight on Monday.
+Results typically come back by midnight the following day.
 Be patient and if you have symptoms, please self-isolate while you wait on your results.

 Please email [email protected] if you have not received your results after 48 hours.
 Include your name, DOB, and the date that you were tested.

 If the results return with a negative (not detected), it is highly unlikely that you have COVID-19.
 Several respiratory viruses can cause symptoms like yours, including the common cold or the flu.

 If you were tested because you were exposed to a household contact with COVID-19, you should still quarantine yourself for a period of 14 days and monitor for symptoms.

 The 14-day quarantine period begins once your affected household contact is isolated.
 If you are unable to quarantine yourself from your affected household contact, the 14-day quarantine period begins when the patient meets criteria to break isolation.

 If your test result was positive (detected), this means the novel coronavirus (SARS-CoV-2) that causes COVID-19 was present in your test sample.
 Treatment of COVID-19 does not require an antibiotic.
 If your symptoms are generally mild and stable, please isolate yourself at home.
 If it becomes difficult to breathe, contact your doctor as soon as possible.